JoshMermel/JoshMermel.github.io/_includes/bio.md

 I graduated from Tufts in 2015 with a dual MS in Computer Science and Mathematics.
 I now live in Boston, MA and work at Google.
-I use this website to host blog posts on ideas I had and a handful of javascript tools I made.
+I use this website to host blog posts on ideas I had and a handful of javascript tools and games I made.

  - Juggling Tools
    - [juggle-suggest2](https://joshmermelstein.com/juggle-suggest2/)